 Frustrated and exhausted from running constant circles inside your head?
-Watching the days, months, and even years sail by, while you're left paralysed in the face of your shift?
-Natasha shares four tested approaches to get you unstuck and into motion towards finding fulfilling work.
+Watching the days, months, and even years sail by, while you're frozen with paralysis in the face of your shift?
+Natasha shares four tested approaches to get you unstuck and moving towards fulfilling work.

 "This year, I'm going to make a career change – find work I love and move into a completely new field."

 The idea is enormous – a seething mountain of questions and threads and uncertainties and fears.

 And in the face of such an intimidating goal, it's easy to stay stuck in your head, chasing your tail, waiting for something to change.

 In a recent annual survey, we learned that 50% of our community have been considering a career change for more than two years – and almost 20% of you have been thinking about it for more than five.